California Air Resources Board

-The California Air Resources Board (CARB or ARB) is the "clean air agency" of the government of California.
+The California Air Resources Board (CARB or ARB) is an agency of the government of California that aims to reduce air pollution.
 Established in 1967 when then-governor Ronald Reagan signed the Mulford-Carrell Act, combining the Bureau of Air Sanitation and the Motor Vehicle Pollution Control Board, CARB is a department within the cabinet-level California Environmental Protection Agency.

 The stated goals of CARB include attaining and maintaining healthy air quality; protecting the public from exposure to toxic air contaminants; and providing innovative approaches for complying with air pollution rules and regulations.
 CARB has also been instrumental in driving innovation throughout the global automotive industry through programs such as its ZEV mandate.

 One of CARB's responsibilities is to define vehicle emissions standards.
 California is the only state permitted to issue emissions standards under the federal Clean Air Act, subject to a waiver from the United States Environmental Protection Agency.
-Other states may choose to follow CARB or the federal vehicle emission standards but may not set their own.
+Other states may choose to follow CARB or the federal vehicle emission standards, but may not set their own.

 Governance

-CARB's governing board is made up of 16 members, with 2 non-voting members appointed for legislative oversight, one each by the California State Assembly and Senate.
-12 of the 14 voting members are appointed by the governor and subject to confirmation by the Senate: five from local air districts, four air pollution subject-matter experts, two members of the public, and the Chair.
+CARB's governing board is made up of 16 members, with two non-voting members appointed for legislative oversight, one each by the California State Assembly and Senate.
+Twelve of the 14 voting members are appointed by the governor and are subject to confirmation by the Senate: five from local air districts, four air pollution subject-matter experts, two members of the public, and the Chair.
 The other two voting members are appointed from environmental justice committees by the Assembly and Senate.

 Five of the governor-appointed board members are chosen from regional air pollution control or air quality management districts, including one each from: